Bangweulu wetlands conservation areas: Isangano National Park

+Kasanka National Park

+An area of 390 km^{2} within Kafinda GMA of mainly miombo woodland, with roughly 110 km^{2} being small lakes and wetlands.
+Kasanka was the first of Zambia’s national parks to be managed by a private-public partnership, Kasanka Trust Ltd and the Department of National Parks and Wildlife (DNPW).
+This partnership has been successful in wildlife conservation and running a small tourist trade with good visitor facilities.
+Many Kasanka visitors also go to the Bangweulu GMA.
+The Park is part of the greater Bangweulu ecosystem especially for mammals and birds, but as its only drainage is the Luwombwa River westwards to the Luapula below the latter's exit from the Bangweulu Swamps, it does not have a direct connection to the Bangweulu wetlands.
+It is in Chitambo and Serenje Districts of Central Province.

 Flora and fauna

-The ecosystem has Cyperus papyrus, floating grasses, miombo woodland, and reeds that support large populations of crocodiles, fish, and water birds.
+The populations of crocodiles, fish, and water birds.
 Mammals include buffalo, Burchell's zebra, bushbuck, common tsessebe, elephants, hippopotamus, hyenas, jackals, oribi, reedbuck, roan and sable antelope, and sitatunga.
 Bangweulu has the only remaining significant population of the black lechwe; There were an estimated 36,600 reported in 2020.
 Millions of straw-coloured fruit bats migrate to Bangweulu's Mushitu swamp forest in Kasanka National Park.
 In 2016, African Parks partnered with Fondation Segré to relocate 600 animals, including hartebeest, impala, and puku, into the wetlands.
-Cheetahs were reintroduced to the reserve in late 2020, almost a century after their absence.
+Cheetahs were reintroduced to the reserve in 2020, almost a century after their absence.